 How Electrical Issues Can Affect Other Areas

-These issues may also be linked to larger electrical concerns, such as a circuit breaker keeps tripping.
+These issues may relate to larger electrical concerns, such as a circuit breaker keeps tripping, which can signal system-wide imbalance.

 - Strong or persistent burning smell